Dan Ashworth to start FA director of elite development job early

 Dan Ashworth will start his new role as the Football Association's director of elite development on Monday after receiving permission to leave West Bromwich Albion early.

-that 41-year-old Ashworth had been appointed.
+The FA announced in September that 41-year-old Ashworth had been appointed.

 He was expected to remain Albion's sporting and technical director until the summer.